-Understanding cut resistance can be difficult… at least according to our sales team.
-They speak with men and women of various industries every day who are wearing gloves designed to keep their hands safe from cuts and lacerations.
+Understanding cut resistance can be difficult at – least according to our sales team.
+They speak with men and women in various industries every day who are wearing gloves designed to keep their hands safe from cuts and lacerations.

-But knowing the science behind, and limitations to, these gloves isn’t as clear as it should be.
-Cut-proof gloves (and other misconceptions about cut resistance) is written to clear up the confusion around cut-resistant gloves and keep your hands safe.
+They’ve seen firsthand the science behind, and limitations to, these gloves isn’t as clear as it should be.
+This post was written to clear up misconceptions about cut-resistant gloves and keep your hands safe.

 (Already an expert?
 Download our Definitive Guide to Hand Protection for FREE by clicking the image below!)

 Cut-proof gloves are the unicorns of the safety world — no, not magical and wonderful.
 I mean entirely mythical.